gravitee-io/gravitee-platform-docs/docs/apim/guides/create-apis/how-to.md

 * Documentation upload during the API creation process
 * Gravitee Debug mode
-* Analytics or logs in the API Management UI
+* Analytics or logs in the API Management Console
 * Auditing functionality
 * Messages and notifications&#x20;
 {% endhint %}